 In some cases, you can settle your issue informally at the CAD offices.
 This helps you avoid the necessity of Texas property tax appeals, because you can settle with the CAD outside the appraisal review board (ARB).
 Sometimes, the only problem with your valuation can be attributed to a clerical error.
 The CAD can clear that up and you can go on your way.
 More than likely, however, going to the CAD wouldn’t be that much of a help.
 They tend to offer settlements that are not good enough for anyone’s standards (if they offer settlements at all).

-4. File a Protest with the ARB
+4. File an Appeal with the ARB